 The emergence of COVID-19 is worrying on many levels, but especially concerning for business owners whose living involves visiting property after property every day.
 Let’s discuss how to run a COVID-19 aware business…

 As professionals in the property services sector, the likes of pest managers, building inspectors, cleaners and garden/tree/home maintenance workers encounter all kinds of people and places.
 Every one of these customers differs in their approach to hygiene.

 Further, your being in customers’ homes and businesses is likely prompting them to ask how you’ve finetuned your work processes for COVID-19.
 They want you to ensure they aren’t put at risk by you unintentionally spreading the disease.

-With COVID-19 now a pandemic, it is crucial for the health of you, your staff and your customers that you fully understand the facts about the virus.
+It is crucial for the health of you, your staff and your customers that you fully understand the facts about the coronavirus.
 It is also crucial that you take all the necessary steps to protect yourself and others from the potential of infection.

 With these strategies in place, you can more comfortably continue running your business armed with appropriate information.